sbowman/tort/README.md

 # Tort

 Tort is a simple assertions library to help write Go unit tests.
-It is very early on, and Tort lacks test cases of its own.
+It's early on, with only a smattering of assertions implemented, and no test cases.

 Here's a sample of standard test code:

     func TestCreateTask(t *testing.T) {
-        var details = "This is a sample task"
+        var details = "This is a sample task" var user = "jdoe@nowhere.com"

-        task, err := domain.CreateTask(details, user.ID)
+        task, err := domain.CreateTask(details, user)
         if err != nil {
             t.Fatalf("Unable to create task %s", details)
         }